CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 1. Indicate your email and your GNPS Credentials.
 2. Select the 'Feature Generation tool'.
 3. Select the parameters preset.
-4. Drag and drop your "feature quantification table" and "MS/MS spectral file" (.MGF).
+4. Option A. Drag and drop your "feature quantification table" and "MS/MS spectral file" (.MGF).
 See the respective documentation for FBMN each tool.
 5. Optional.
 Drag and drop a [metadata table](networking.md#metadata).
 6. Click on "Analyze Uploaded Files with GNPS Molecular Networking".